watson-intu/self-sdk/docs/workshops-devcon/3/lab-docs/workshop_3.md

 In the next task, you update the `body.json` file to include the new plugin so that Intu can use it.

+## Retrieving embodiment credentials for you organisation.
+To get the embodiment credentials for your organisation, without closing the terminal you are in, go back to the Robot Gateway: https://rg-gateway01.mybluemix.net/Downloads

+On the left hand side of the page, locate and click on VIEW CREDENTIALS.

+This should direct to a new frame on the right hand side of the page.
+Under Filter By: find the organisation you created in Workshop 1 and find the group you created in the scroll down.

+Now click "Get Credentials" and then copy the credentials by clicking the copy button.

+Now go back to the terminal you had the Intu directory.

 ## Configuring your Intu instance to include the emotion agent

 1. Navigate to the **self**->**etc**->**profile** directory, and open the `body.json` file (For Windows, this will be in the sdk/bin/Debug).